plmercereau/graphql-query-schema/notes.md

 ## TODO

 - [ ] identify with other graphql-codegen options could be allowed, and block the required ones
+  - Use `addUnderscoreToArgsType`?
+  - `avoidOptionals`?
+  - `disableDescriptions` -> how to get the description right?
+  - Allow:
+    - Scalars
-  - Try other graphql-codegen naming conventions, and pick the one that renders nicest types
+    - Try other graphql-codegen naming convention
+      - pick the one that renders nicest types
+      - see if we can let the user pick the naming convention they want
 - [ ] Types testing
 - [ ] Extended test schema